Jois-Shreyank/Exomy_sim_humble/README.md

-# ExoMy - Model Repository
+# ExoMy - Simulation Repository
-*Disclaimer: This model and the simulation is not actively developed anymore.
-If you want to contribute to the project, contact us with your plans [Discord](https://discord.gg/gZk62gg).*
+*Disclaimer: This repository is derived from the two Exomy repositories for the base software and the simulation by ESA (https://github.com/esa-prl)*

 This repository contains a URDF representation of ExoMy, that can be used in the visualization tool rviz2 and the simulation environment Gazebo.